-I’m Kelly Pemberton, Ph.D., a mother of a 12-year old boy (and future soccer star/wildlife expert) and 6-year old girl (and future electronics guru, literary genius, even bigger soccer star, and gymnast - I've gotta work on her lack of ambition).
+I’m Kelly Pemberton, Ph.D., a mother of a 13-year old boy (and future soccer star/wildlife expert) and 6-year old girl (and future electronics guru, literary genius, even bigger soccer star, and gymnast - I've gotta work on her lack of ambition).
 I’m also a professor of religion (Islam) and women’s studies at the George Washington University, blogger, and advocate for green living.
 You can view my faculty page at the university here.
 Sometimes I do consulting and expert witness work for businesses and law firms, which you can find out more about on my personal website, www.kellypemberton.com.
-Not long ago, my cousin and I launched Cr8tive Wisdom, a company that provides workbooks and study guides for K-12 "traditional" and homeschooled students.
 Finally, I am an “active advocate” for green living, with a focus on reducing our exposure to toxic chemicals and thereby living healthier, greener lives.

 I wouldn't be the woman I am today if it wasn't for my mom, Dee Dee Kenniebrew, who has been an advocate of healthy living since she was a teenager.
 If you see her in action on stage with her band, The Crystals, you'll see what decades of healthy living looks like - most people can't believe she's still going so strong after more than 55 years on the road!

 The work I do at Green and Prosperous would be a lot more difficult without the help of my assistant, Mackenzie Bell.